Aelto/surreal-simple-querybuilder/README.md

 ```

 The dynamic parameters & premade queries are made with the [model](#the-model-macro) macro in mind,
-you don't necessarily need it but if you wanted both systems can be used for some
+you don't necessarily need it but if you wanted, both systems can be used for some
 compile time checks + dynamic parameters to enjoy the extra freedom dynamic parameters
 provide while being sure all of the fields & nodes you reference in them are valid
 thanks to the models.
-A complete example on how to combine both system is [available here](examples/6-queries-and-params.rs)
+A complete example on how to combine both system is [available here](examples/6-queries-and-params.rs).

 ## The `model` macro
 The `model` macro allows you to quickly create structs (aka models) with fields